andrealommen/PHY309/lectures/reflection.md

 which I'm not going to write.

 If we assume the polarization of the incident wave is parallel to the plane of incidence (the xz plane) then...
-(I truly have to stare at the picture to figure to figure out thwat that statement means.
-The plane of incidence is not the boundary (which is the xy plane).
-The plane of incidence is the plane defined by of the incident, reflected, and transmitted waves, which also includes the normal to the boundary.
-The fact that it also includes the normal to the surface is the first law of geometrical optics.
-The other way to say the first law is that you can draw incident, reflected, transmitted waves all in a sheet of paper.
+(I truly have to stare at the picture to figure to figure out that that criterion means.
+The plane of
+incidence is not the boundary (which is the xy plane) but the plane defined by the First Law above.)

 If the polarization of the incident wave is also in the plane of the paper, then the incident wave is parallel to the plane of incidence.
 For homework you are going to do the case where the polarization is normal to this plane.
 So that problem